 The Cub Scout Den:

-Your child is a member of a Cub Scout Den comprising children of the same age and gender.
+Your child is a member of a Cub Scout Den comprising children of the same age.

 The Den generally meets twice per month.

 The Den is lead by a Den Leader (usually a parent).

 The Den Leader is assisted by an Assistant Den Leader and a Den Chief (a Boy Scout).

 Den meetings have games, crafts, songs, ceremonies, and are lots of fun and all geared toward completing requirements.

 The Pack meets once per month - ALL Cub Scout families have the opportunity to attend.